KennethTrecy/web_template/README.md

 # Origenne Template
 This is a general template repository of Kenneth Trecy Tobias.
-Its purpose is to be used for other templates/projects either by forking this repository or copying its files.
+Its purpose is to be used for other templates/projects either by forking this repository, copying its files, or merging its history to other existing templates/projects.

 ## Origin
 The project was been based from [`master`] branch of [Origenne Template].